LogHero/lh-wp-plugin/loghero/readme.txt

 == Upgrade Notice ==

 = [0.2.3] =
-Added Redis log buffer as an alternative to the file log buffer.
+Added Redis log buffer as an alternative to the file log buffer, added prefix to plugin options to avoid name collisions.

 = [0.2.2] =
 Evaluation of IP ranges to improve bot detection, send protocol version (http or https), improved error handling and reporting.